awsdocs/amazon-corretto-8-user-guide/doc_source/downloads-list.md

 # Downloads for Amazon Corretto 8<a name="downloads-list"></a>

-This topic lists all the downloads available for Amazon Corretto 8\.
-You can choose Permanent URLs pointing to the latest version, or use Version Specific URLs which point to a specific version \.
+This topic lists all the downloads available for Amazon Corretto 8 \(**latest version: 8u232**\)\.
+You can choose Permanent URLs pointing to the latest version, or use Version Specific URLs which point to a specific version\.

 ## Amazon Corretto 8 Permanent URLs<a name="amazon-corretto-yum-urls"></a>